ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 `` \mathrm{DoF} = N_\mathrm{species} - N_\mathrm{phase} + 2 ``

 Here, `` \mathrm{DoF}`` means "Degrees of Freedom"; this is the number of so-called intensive state properties (or, in other words, those that are independent of system size) that we can specify.
-As we can see, the largest number of degrees of freedom we can have is $N_\mathrm{species}+1$; system size itself is not included so, in practise, this represents one more variable that we can specify, giving $N_\mathrm{species}+2$.
+As we can see, the largest number of degrees of freedom we can have is $N_\mathrm{species}+1$; system size itself is not included so, in practice, this represents one more variable that we can specify, giving $N_\mathrm{species}+2$.
 Thus, taking the simple case of a single species, we can specify at most three conditions in our system.
 For a traditional equation of state, we specify volume, $V$, temperature, $T$, and the size of the system – for example the number of particles, $N$, or moles, $n$; the equation of state then returns the pressure, $p$.
 Many modern equations of state are derived using what is known as the canonical ensemble (more information can be found in Statistical Mechanics textbooks) and, accordingly, the three variable chosen are again usually $T$, $V$ and  $N$; the output of these equations is usually the Helmholtz free energy, $A$.

 Many equations of state are based on an underlying molecular model.
 Consequently, it is also typical for an equation of state to require parameters, $\boldsymbol{\Xi}$, to model certain species.
 The nature of these parameters depends on the equation of state.